About the study

 A National Advisory Board

-The Advisory Board comprises approximately 60 members with expertise and seniority to represent the following areas:
+The Advisory Board comprised approximately 60 members with expertise and seniority to represent the following areas:

 - State and Territory government departments (Communities/Child Safety; Health; Education);